google/vc-defer/README.md

 (there are no defaults), and enable `defer-vc-mode` (a global mode).
 For
 example:

-    (require 'defer-vc)
+    (require 'vc-defer)
-    (add-to-list 'defer-vc-backends 'Hg)
+    (add-to-list 'vc-defer-backends 'Hg)
-    (defer-vc-mode)
+    (vc-defer-mode)

 ...or a similar use-package incantation:

-    (use-package defer-vc
+    (use-package vc-defer
       :config
-      (add-to-list 'defer-vc-backends 'Hg)
+      (add-to-list 'vc-defer-backends 'Hg)
-      (defer-vc-mode))
+      (vc-defer-mode))

-The `defer-vc` customization group used for a similar effect.
+The `vc-defer` customization group used for a similar effect.

-Regardless of the configuration approach, when `defer-vc-mode` is on, opening files no longer enables VC mode for the set of configured backends.
+Regardless of the configuration approach, when `vc-defer-mode` is on, opening files no longer enables VC mode for the set of configured backends.
 Instead, the per-file status in those backends are determined on a deferred, as needed, basis.
 The VC status will no longer be displayed in the mode line (at least,